REX2626/Astro-Attack/README.md

 POSSIBLE: neutral ship grouping

+Better choosing of which station to go to for neutral ships

 Improve Neutral ship functionality - better decision making in fights (who to shoot at, enemy or player)

 Neutral ship when attacking, will only become passive again once the whole group of enemies are defeated